pekwm/pekwm/doc/faq.md

 systray for notification icons.
 If you want notification icons in the harbour, you need to find a dockapp that does this for you.

-If a dockapp doesn't go into the harbour even you have it enabled at compile time, you should see if the application has an option to start it "withdrawn".
+If a dockapp doesn't go into the harbour even if you have it enabled at compile time, you should see if the application has an option to start it "withdrawn".